aoshiken/hashnist/web/README.md

 07:16:20 Cleaning registries for queue: hashtasks
 ```

-Open a 3rd terminal and test the server if configured for SHA256 hashes...
+Open a 4th terminal and test the server configured for SHA256 hashes...
 ```
 $ cd /var/www/hashnist
 $ source venv/bin/activate